top of page

 ST36 (Zusanli):

-• Located: On the dorsum of the foot, between the 2nd and 3rd toes, proximal to the web margin in the depression
+• Location: Located on the dorsum of the foot, between the second and third toes, just proximal to the margin of the web.

 Fascial Expansion Demonstration

-Utilizing fascial expansions in Knee pain management presents an effective strategy that merges contemporary insights in the fascia, kinetic chain relationships, and core principles of acupuncture or traditional Chinese medicine.
-In this video, Dr. Abelson, the Motion Specific Release (MSR) developer, demonstrates using fascial expansions to treat knee Pain.
+Utilizing fascial expansions in knee pain management presents an effective strategy that merges contemporary insights in the fascia, kinetic chain relationships, and core acupuncture or traditional Chinese medicine principles.
+In this video, Dr. Abelson, the Motion Specific Release (MSR) developer, demonstrates using fascial expansions to Address Knee Pain.

 Conclusion